3zachm/3zachm/README.md

-cs student, interested in front end and kernel dev (recently)
+cs student, interested in front end and kernel dev (recently), not all of my work is reflected here